 FSEC staff members have been involved with the LEED Homes Committee of the US Green Building Council.
-Efforts are underway to work with local green building programs to formulate a national standard.
-FSEC researchers have participated in biweekly conference calls, and have attended 3 in person meetings - one of which was hosted by FSEC in February 2004.
+Efforts continue to formulate a national green residential standard.
+FSEC researchers have participated in biweekly conference calls, and separate break out committee meetings.
+A pilot for this program is expected during the Summer of 2005, and it is expected that Building America partner builders will participate.

-During the fifth budget period, BAIHP research received media attention in the Orlando Sentinel for work with green housing (See Appendix M for reproduction of articles):
+During the sixth budget period, BAIHP staff contributed an article as part of a "green series" for the Florida Real Estate Journal in the Orlando Sentinal.
+(See Appendix A for reproduction of articles):